AnClark/nethack-android/README.md

 To use on e-ink screen:

-* Set Color Mode to Black on White
+* Set Background Color to white
 * Set Tileset to eink tiles

 Improvements to the einktiles on the way!